sandialabs/miniTri/README.md

 For citing miniTri or the linear algebra based formulation of miniTri use the following
 citation:

 > M.M.
 Wolf, J.W.
 Berry, and D.T.
-Stark, “A Task-Based Linear Algebra Building Blocks Approach for Scal- able Graph Analytics,” Proc. of 19th Annual IEEE High Performance Extreme Computing Conference, 2015.
+Stark, “A Task-Based Linear Algebra Building Blocks Approach for Scalable Graph Analytics,” Proc. of 19th Annual IEEE High Performance Extreme Computing Conference, 2015.

 For citing the task-parallel linear algebra based miniTri work use the following citation: